Service Worker Caching Strategies

 const keys = await cache.keys();

-// Simple LRU eviction: remove oldest entries until space is freed
+// Simple LRU-style eviction: remove the oldest entries until space is freed.

 for (const key of keys.slice(0, 3)) {